Vehicle registration plates of California: 1963 to present

 All plates from 1963 until present are still valid, provided they are displayed on the vehicle to which they were originally issued and the vehicle has been continuously registered.
 Along with the pre-1963 plates above, these plates can be used for the year-of-manufacture program, with appropriate year sticker.

 The current 1ABC123 serial format was introduced in 1980.
 In this format, the ABC123 portion of the serial progresses from AAA000 to ZZZ999, before the leading digit advances by one and the progression begins again.
-All letters are used, although I, O and Q are only used as the second letter (third digit).
-Series 1SWD000 through 1TZZ999 and 1WAA000-1YZZ999 have not been issued, while others have been reserved for non-passenger and optional plates, such as 1ZZA through 1ZZZ and 3ZZA through 3ZZG for Livery plates, and 1UAA through 1VZZ for Lake Tahoe, Yosemite and Coastal Protection ("Whale Tail") plates.
+All letters are used, although I, O and Q are only used as the second letter (third character).
+Series 1SWD000 through 1TZZ999 and 1WAA000 through 1YZZ999 have not been issued, while others have been reserved for non-passenger and optional plates, such as 1ZZA through 1ZZZ and 3ZZA through 3ZZG for Livery plates, and 1UAA through 1VZZ for Lake Tahoe, Yosemite and Coastal Protection ("Whale Tail") plates.

-It is expected that when 9ZZZ999 is reached, the next serial format will be 123ABC1, maintaining the DMV's practice since the 1960s of reversing serial formats at exhaustion.
+When 9ZZZ999 is reached, the next serial format will be 123ABC1, maintaining the DMV's practice since the 1960s of reversing serial formats at exhaustion.
+The current sequence used since 1980 is expected to run out in late 2025, earlier than previously projected.
+Certain three-letter strings that may be regarded as sensitive, such as KKK and DIE, are excluded.
+Furthermore, the letters I, O and Q are not used for the first or third alphabetical characters.

-Non-passenger plates
+Non-passenger vehicle plates

 Occupational plates

 On each occupational plate type, the full-size number is constant for each distributing entity, while the small suffix (or prefix on the Special Equipment Dealer/Manufacturer plate) varies.
 Only rear plates are required for each type.